fraunhofer-igd-iva/create-nxtstart-app/README.md

 ### Initialization

-After setting the DATABASE_URL in the `.env` according to your used DB, generate the schema using `yarn prisma db push` (or `npx prisma db push` for npm) and generate the client using `yarn run db:generate` (or `npx prisma generate` for npm).
+After setting the DATABASE_URL in the `.env` according to your used DB, generate the schema using `yarn prisma db push` (or `npx prisma db push` for npm) and generate the client using `yarn prisma generate` (or `npx prisma generate` for npm).
 Finally, run `yarn db:seed` (or `npm run db:seed` for npm) to insert data into the database if you want sample data.

 **These steps can be done by Nxtstart initially if you choose to seed the database at the end, but the database and client are not commited to the repository, so after cloning the project, all three commands have to be executed to build the database and client**